captainzero93/security_harden_linux/README.md

 - Sysctl parameters in the `configure_sysctl` function
 - Automatic update settings in the `setup_automatic_updates` function
 - GRUB parameters in the `PARAMS` array of the `update_grub_config.sh` script
+- Password expiration policy in the `configure_password_expiration` function

 ## Contributing
 Contributions to improve the scripts are welcome.
 Please submit pull requests or open issues on the GitHub repository.